lyaakkaa/tetris/README.md

 The game is a version of the classic Tetris game.
 The player controls the falling tiles, which must be placed so as to fill the horizontal rows.
 If the row is full, it is deleted and all remaining tiles are shifted down.
 The goal of the game is to score the maximum number of points.

 The game implements the control of falling tiles using the arrows on the keyboard.
 The tile rotation function is also implemented using the "up" key.
+You can also increase the tile speed by pressing the "down" key

 There are different types of tiles in the game that fall randomly.
 Each tile consists of four squares arranged in different combinations.
 Tile types: L-tile, Z-tile, I-tile, T-tile, O-tile and J-tile.